hmcts/probate-back-office/README.md

 ./gradle bootWithCCD
 # run in debugger with
 ./gradlew bootWithCCD --debug-jvm
+or just click debug in intellij on probate-back-office [bootWithCCD] run/debug configuration

 NOTE that the bootWithCCD brings up a prcess that just sits there, to exit either Ctrl-C
      or press stop on the run tab in intellij.

+NOTE I have sometimes had issues trying to get debugger up, my solution is to stop and terminate and try again.
 If there is a problem with debugging message about "JDWP Transport dt_socket failed to initialize" Debugger might be stuck running, need to go to cmd line to kill task if it's been left hanging: lsof -i tcp:5005